temporalio/documentation/docs-src/cloud/users-intro.md

 sidebar_label: Users
 description: Learn how to invite users and manage their roles and permissions.
 tags:
+  - temporal-cloud
-  - Temporal Cloud
+  - temporal-cloud-account
-  - Temporal Cloud Account
+  - intro
 ---

 - How to invite users to your Temporal Cloud Account